andrew/ultimate-awesome/README.md

 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
 - [awesome-vatsim](https://github.com/Epse/awesome-vatsim) - A Collection of awesome Open-Source VATSIM projects.
+- [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
 - [awesome-lucid-dreams](https://github.com/IAmCoder/awesome-lucid-dreams) - A curated list of everything awesome related to lucid dreaming.
 - [awesome-ray](https://github.com/JiahaoYao/awesome-ray) - Ray - A curated list of resources:
 - [awesome-forth](https://github.com/lassik/awesome-forth) - Links pertaining to the Forth programming language.